Wall Street Rallies Ahead of a Potentially Turbulent Week

 U.S. stocks are climbing Monday, kicking off a potentially turbulent stretch for markets, as Wall Street recovers some of its sharp sell-off from last week.

-The S&P 500 was 1.4% higher in morning trading after more companies reported stronger profits for the summer than Wall Street feared and reports on manufacturing came in better than expected.
-The Dow Jones Industrial Average was up 462 points, or 1.7%, at 26,963, as of 10:37 a.m.
-Eastern time, and the Nasdaq composite was 0.8% higher.
+The S&P 500 was 0.5% higher in afternoon trading after more companies reported stronger profits for the summer than Wall Street feared and reports on manufacturing came in better than expected.
+The Dow Jones Industrial Average was up 240 points, or 0.9%, at 26,741, as of 1:20 p.m.
+Eastern time, and the Nasdaq composite fell 0.5%.

 The rally came on the heels of gains for European and Asian stocks following their own better-than-expected economic data.